guo-han/Hierarchical-Point-SLAM/README.md

 </details>

-We use the scene 0181 in ScanNet as demo:
+We use the scene 0181 in ScanNet as demo, here is the [link](https://drive.google.com/file/d/1ZEU0D8oASQu9vIAorWbFSfEB-3nuGztX/view?usp=sharing) for the demo scene:
 ```
-scene0181
+scene0181_00
 ```
 ## Configs
 All configs can be found under the `./configs` folder.